-The didactic, or classroom, year of the MEDEX curriculum is designed to teach clinical reasoning skills by building a foundation of new clinical knowledge, and then applying this knowledge to clinical situations.
-Summer quarter is a review of basic scientific concepts.
-Autumn quarter teaches the skills of information gathering in a clinical setting with intensive history and physical exam instruction.
+The didactic, or classroom, year of the MEDEX curriculum is focused on primary care and designed to teach clinical reasoning skills by building a foundation of new clinical knowledge, and then applying this knowledge to clinical situations.
+Summer quarter is a review of basic scientific concepts and introduction to research.
+Autumn quarter teaches the basic clinical and technical skills including history taking, physical examinations, and interpreting diagnostic studies.
 Pathophysiology in autumn quarter adds the foundational information needed for understanding disease processes.
-Winter and spring quarter cover the clinical diagnosis and treatment of diseases and disorders from all body systems.
+The focus of winter and spring quarters are to establish the foundation of knowledge of clinical medicine including the clinical diagnosis and treatment of diseases and disorders from all body systems across the lifespan.
 By the end of spring quarter, students are able to perform a history and physical exam, identify differential diagnoses, arrive at the most likely diagnosis, and formulate a treatment plan for patient complaints that are commonly seen in primary care.

-The method of teaching in the didactic year changes over the course of the quarters to enhance clinical reasoning skills.
+Teaching methodologies progress throughout the didactic curriculum as students build upon clinical knowledge and develop clinical reasoning skills.
 All major body systems are taught once in anatomy and physiology, and repeated again in the basic clinical skills and pathophysiology courses.
-In winter and spring, body systems are studied in blocks across the courses so that the content of each course is reinforced in the other courses.
+In winter and spring, body systems are studied in blocks aligned across the courses so that the content of each course is reinforced in the other courses.
 Summer and autumn are fact- and skills-based courses where memorization and repetition are used to create the foundations needed for clinical care.
-Winter and spring use increasingly interactive methods for learning that include lectures from experts, small group work, team-based learning, problem-based learning and appreciative inquiry.
-Clinical reasoning problems are one example of assignments that cross courses to integrate knowledge and mimic patient care by walking through the assessment and treatment of a patient case that unfolds gradually.
+Winter and spring use increasingly interactive methods for learning that include lectures from subject matter experts, small group work, team-based learning, problem-based learning, simulation training, and appreciative inquiry.
 Faculty members are committed to making class time interesting and engaging while ensuring that all students learn medicine.

 Click on the course name in the Didactic Timeline for details and a course description.